5 Tips for Making a Good Lychee

 lychees as garnish.

-If you are not sure about the quality of your
+If you are not sure about the

-vodkas.
-This test rated Grey Goose, Canadian
+of 40 vodkas.
+This test rated Grey Goose,

 and Smirnoff, Belvedere Schenley and Mr. Boston's at